mhered/mhered-test-pkg/README.md

 ###  Publish a release

-Add a description, installation and usage instructions in the `README.md` and declare it In `pyproject.toml`:
+Add a description, installation and usage instructions in the `README.md` and declare it in `pyproject.toml`:

 ```toml
 readme = "README.md"